Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Introduction

-Metasurfaces are planar arrays of engineered nanoparticles (“meta-atoms”) enabling sub-wavelength control of light that extends into the quantum regime \cite{Ji2023,Zheng2023}, while further offering scalability, fabrication, and integration advantages \cite{Kildishev2013,Yu2014,Soukoulis2011,GomezRivas2019,metasurfacemainstream2023}.
-Jha et al. \cite{Jha2017} demonstrated the potential of metasurfaces to effectively facilitate entanglement generation by considering atomic qubits in the metasurface far-field, but this setup requires precise free-atom positioning.
-More recently, Zundel et al. \cite{zundel2022green} have studied long-range interactions between QEs mediated by lattice resonances in the near-field of a metallic metasurface.
-While this architecture enables compact integration with QE arrays, it introduces additional losses inherent to metallic systems.
+Metasurfaces, comprising planar arrays of engineered nanoparticles (“meta-atoms”), enable sub-wavelength control of light into the quantum regime \cite{Ji2023,Zheng2023}, while also offering scalability, along with advantages in fabrication and integration \cite{Kildishev2013,Yu2014,Soukoulis2011,GomezRivas2019,metasurfacemainstream2023}.
+A theoretical study by Jha et al.~\cite{Jha2017} demonstrated the potential of metasurfaces to effectively facilitate entanglement generation by considering atomic qubits in the metasurface \emph{far-field}.
+However, suspending the QEs in the far-field requires additional systems, such as optical tweezers \cite{bloch2023trapping}, and the metasurface design was limited to two atoms at specific positions, making it unsuitable for QE arrays.
+More recently, Zundel et al.~\cite{Zundel2022} studied long-range interactions mediated by lattice resonances in the \emph{near-field} of a metallic metasurface, which are compatible with planar QE arrays.
+While near-field coupling to such modes offers a promising architecture for compact integration \cite{Aharonovich2022,do2024room,an2025dielectric}, it also introduces losses inherent to metallic systems.

-Here, we propose harnessing the {\em bound states in the continuum} (BICs) of {\em all-dielectric} metasurfaces.
-BICs are localized wave states embedded within the radiation continuum but decoupled from it, preventing energy leakage \cite{Hsu2016,Muljarov2021,Koshelev2023}.
-First theorized by von Neumann and Wigner in 1929 \cite{Neumann1929} and named by Fonda in 1960 \cite{FONDA1960}, ideal BICs exhibit infinite lifetime and quality factor ($Q$).
-In practice, imperfectly fabricated finite surfaces possess only quasi-BICs with very high but finite $Q$.
-Although inaccessible via far-field excitation, BICs can be efficiently excited by localized near-field sources \cite{ha2018directional, wu2020room, wu2021bound}.
+Here, we propose instead to use \emph{non-local} metasurfaces that support {\em bound-states-in-the-continuum} (BICs).
+BICs are spatially delocalized wave states spectrally embedded in the radiation continuum but decoupled from it, preventing energy leakage and yielding infinite lifetimes and quality factors ($Q$-factors) \cite{Hsu2016,Muljarov2021,Koshelev2023, huang2023resonant, kang2023applications}.
+Although they cannot be excited via the far field, BICs can be efficiently accessed using localized near-field sources \cite{kodigala2017lasing, ha2018directional, wu2020room, wu2021bound}.
+In practice, finite and imperfectly fabricated metasurfaces host quasi-BICs with very high yet finite $Q$-factors.